On the local consequence of modal Product logic: standard completeness and decidability: Preliminaries

 \subsection{Relation of modal and predicate logics}

-The modal product logics defined above can be seen as a certain fragment of the corresponding predicate product logics (namely, over $[0,1]_{\Pi}$ or over the whole variety).
+The modal product logics defined above can be seen as a certain fragment of the corresponding predicate product logics (namely, over $[0,1]_{\Pi}$ or over the whole variety of product algebras).
 Since we will be interested only in how certain results from the predicate product logic can be used in modal product logics, we will only do a brief introduction of the relevant definitions and results.
-For more details on First Order product logic, we refer the reader to Section 5.1 of \cite{Ha98}.
+For more details on first order product logic, we refer the reader to Section 5.1 of \cite{Ha98}.

 A predicate language consists of a non-empty set of predicates, each together with a positive natural number -its arity- and a (possibly empty) set of object constants.
-Predicate are mostly denoted by $P,Q,\ldots $ and constants by $c,d,\ldots$.
+Predicates will be mostly denoted by $P,Q,R\ldots $ and constants by $c,d,\ldots$.
 Logical symbols are object variables $x,y,z,\ldots$, connectives $\with, \rightarrow \wedge, \vee$, truth constants $\top, \bot$ and quantifiers $\forall, \exists$.
 Terms are object variables and object constants.

 Atomic formulas are either truth constants or have the form $P(t_1, \ldots, t_n)$ where $P $ is a predicate of arity $n$ and $t_1,\ldots, t_n$ are terms.
-If $\varphi, \psi$ are formulas and $x$ is an object variable then $\varphi \star \psi$, $(\forall x \varphi)$ and $(\exists) x \varphi$ are formulas, for $\star$ propositional connective; each formula results from atomic formulas by iterated use of this rule.
+If $\varphi, \psi$ are formulas and $x$ is an object variable then $\varphi \star \psi$, $\forall x \varphi$ and $\exists x \varphi$ are formulas, for $\star$ propositional connective; each formula results from atomic formulas by iterated use of this rule.